tbremer/attrExtend/README.md

 How to use
 -----------
-Take this simple element: `<span id="test" data-dynamic-attr="dynamic"></span>` attrExtend ports the same features of jQuery's native *Class functions.
-Most parts of this extension are chainable
+attrExtend ports the same features of jQuery's native *Class functions.
+Most parts of this extension are chainable.

 API
 -----------